sphinx-contrib/napoleon/docs/source/index.rst

     Returns:
         BufferedFileStorage: A buffered writable file descriptor

 Much more legible, no?

 Napoleon is a `Sphinx extension`_ that allows you to write readable API documentation in your source code.
-Napoleon understands both `Google`_ and `NumPy`_ style docstrings.
+Napoleon understands both `NumPy`_ and `Google`_ style docstrings -- the style recommended by `Khan Academy`_.

 .. _ReStructuredText: http://docutils.sourceforge.net/rst.html
 .. _docstrings: http://www.python.org/dev/peps/pep-0287/